 Think about your most recent savings account statement.
 You are probably earning next to nothing in interest.
 The Savings Deposit Program (SDP) was established by the DoD to provide the opportunity to build savings while deployed to an SDP-eligible combat zone.

-The account gives a 10% annual return, compounded quarterly, on up to $10,000 per deployment.
+The account gives a 10% annual return, compounded quarterly, on up to $10,000.
 Interest continues to accrue 90 days post-deployment.
 It is important to note that there are limitations on withdrawing funds in the SDP, so use your budget to determine how much you can afford to put away while still meeting your other goals.

 Click here to visit the Defense Finance and Accounting Service for more information.

 Deployments can be a good time to consider increasing your retirement contributions.
 If you want to make any changes, the service member will have to log into their myPay account here: https://mypay.dfas.mil/#/.
-Your spouse and their services’s contributions are tax exempt up to the annual limit during a deployment to a designated combat zone.
+Your spouse and their services’s contributions (if covered under BRS) are tax exempt up to the annual limit during a deployment to a designated combat zone.
 Click here for more information about the TSP contribution limits.

 Visit these links to learn more: